HKU-BAL/Clair3/README.md

       --pypy=STR                Path of pypy3, pypy3 >= 3.6 is required.
       --parallel=STR            Path of parallel, parallel >= 20191122 is required.
       --whatshap=STR            Path of whatshap, whatshap >= 1.0 is required.
+      --longphase=STR           Path of longphase, longphase >= 1.0 is required.
       --chunk_size=INT          The size of each chuck for parallel processing, default: 5Mbp.
       --pileup_only             Use the pileup model only when calling, default: disable.
       --print_ref_calls         Show reference calls (0/0) in vcf file, default: disable.
       --include_all_ctgs        Call variants on all contigs, otherwise call in chr{1..22,X,Y} and {1..22,X,Y}, default: disable.
       --gvcf                    Enable GVCF output, default: disable.
       --enable_phasing          Output phased variants using whatshap, default: disable.
+      --longphase_for_phasing   Use longphase for phasing, default: enable.
+      --disable_c_impl          Disable C implement with cffi for pileup and full-alignment create tensor, default: enable.
       --remove_intermediate_dir Remove intermediate directory, including intermediate phased BAM, pileup and full-alignment results. default: disable.
       --snp_min_af=FLOAT        Minimum SNP AF required for a candidate variant.
 Lowering the value might increase a bit of sensitivity in trade of speed and accuracy, default: ont:0.08,hifi:0.08,ilmn:0.08.
       --indel_min_af=FLOAT      Minimum INDEL AF required for a candidate variant.
 Lowering the value might increase a bit of sensitivity in trade of speed and accuracy, default: ont:0.15,hifi:0.08,ilmn:0.08.